 Au revoir, mes amies.
 Visit my blog FineWinesFineQuotes for a little wine talk, when you’re in the mood.

 Rozsa Gaston writes playful books on serious matters.
 Women getting what they want out of life is one of them.
-Rozsa studied European intellectual history at Yale, then received her master’s degree in international affairs at Columbia.
+Rozsa studied European history at Yale, then received her master’s degree in international affairs at Columbia.
 In between, she worked as a singer/pianist in New York, London, Paris, Tokyo, Corfu, and Abu Dhabi.
 She lives in Bronxville, NY with her family.

 Her motto?
 Stay playful.